Small business marketing guide: strategy, plan and tips

 4. Set clear objectives

-SMART objectives are Specific, Measurable, Achievable, Relevant, and Timely goals that help you track marketing success, a framework promoted by experts like Dave Chaffey, who was named one of the world's top 50 marketing ‘gurus’.
+Specific, Measurable, Achievable, Relevant, and Timely (SMART) objectives are goals that help you track marketing success.
+This framework is promoted by experts like Dave Chaffey, named one of the world's top 50 marketing 'gurus'.
+Learn more about defining SMART marketing objectives.
 Clear objectives show whether your efforts are generating results.

 Track these key marketing metrics: